eaton-sam/BlazorPortals/README.md

 ```

 ### Blazor WASM
-Add your portal component to the RootComponents collection of the WebAssemblyHostBuilder in Program.cs:
+Add your portal component to the RootComponents collection of the WebAssemblyHostBuilder in Program.cs, specifying a selector for its location in the DOM.
 ```csharp
 builder.RootComponents.Add<BodyOutlet>("body::after");
 ```